 Notes

-Cooking Red Beans with Dried BeansTo make this recipe with dried red beans instead of canned, follow these steps:
+Cooking Red Beans with Dried BeansTo make this recipe with dried red beans instead of canned, follow these simple steps:

-Increase the cook time: Simmer for 1 to 1 1/2 hours, stirring occasionally, until the beans are tender.
-Keep the heat low and check periodically to ensure even cooking.
+Cook the Beans: Simmer gently for 1 to 1½ hours, stirring occasionally, until the beans are tender but not mushy.
+Keep the heat low for even cooking.